Berry-House-YYC/calgarygroups/src/content/organizations/nonprofit/rocky-mountain-atheists.md

 permalink: "/organizations/{{ page.fileSlug }}/"

-description: "Our mission is to be a safe and supportive secular community dedicated to serving society; to support those who have been marginalized or traumatized as a result of faith-based beliefs; and to provide and promote evidence-based learning opportunities."
+description: "A supportive secular community for atheists, skeptics, and humanists.
+Our mission is to be a safe and supportive secular community dedicated to serving society; to support those who have been marginalized or traumatized as a result of faith-based beliefs; and to provide and promote evidence-based learning opportunities."
 ---

+A supportive secular community for atheists, skeptics, and humanists.
 Our mission is to be a safe and supportive secular community dedicated to serving society; to support those who have been marginalized or traumatized as a result of faith-based beliefs; and to provide and promote evidence-based learning opportunities.

 <div class="org-contact-info">
   <strong>Contact Info:</strong>